phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 446954
+#Number of Cruz Tweets: 80392
-#Number of Trump Tweets: 154763
+#Number of Sanders Tweets: 65538
-#Number of Clinton Tweets: 96868
+#Number of Rubio Tweets: 43022
-#Number of Cruz Tweets: 80124
+#Number of Carson Tweets: 6962
-#Number of Sanders Tweets: 65381
+#Total Number of Tweets:
-#Number of Rubio Tweets: 42875
+#Number of Trump Tweets:
-#Number of Carson Tweets: 6946
+#Number of Clinton Tweets:
 #Current Stream Started at Mon Feb  8 22:51:02
 ---
 ---